ErikBrendel/CommentQualityPlugin/README.md

 The JetBrains-Plugin is currently only a prototype and marks each comment as bad.
 It could, however, trigger a python script instead to use the cached trained classifier to actually check, whether code snippets would need a comment or not.
 A basis for this is already implemented. _(you might need to enable the inspection first under File > Settings > Editor > Inspections > Comment Quality)_

 ### Requriements
+The `java-train` part requires Java 8 or higher and a functional maven setup (e.g. provided through your IDE).

-The Python part requires Python 3.5 or newer.
+The `python` part requires Python 3.5 or newer.
 You should run `pip install requirements.txt` to install all dependencies.

+The `plugin` part requires an IntelliJ-IDE to be run